 I’ll be rewriting the novel to fix some of the awkwardness of the translation.
 My version comes out the Monday after the official release, but make sure you always check out the original.
 If you enjoy this project, please leave me a like, comment, follow, and share this with your friends!

-“Digimon are alive!” the professor says seriously.
-His words linger in the dead air.
+“Digimon are alive!”
+The words linger in dead air.

-Eiji breaks the silence with an involuntary chuckle “It be cool if Digimon were alive” Lots of people have Digimon.
+Eiji breaks the silence with an involuntary chuckle “It be cool if Digimon were alive.
+Lots of people have Digimon.
 Some folks keep them as pets and others collect them.
-For us code crackers, Digimon are useful tools.
+Digimon are pretty useful tools.”
 Eiji thinks of his Tyrannomon.
 Tyrannomon are popular with code crackers because they were common and easily caught.
 Most Digimon exists as code traded, bought, and sold between people on GriMM.

 “Hmm,” Ryusenjji responds, somewhat lost in thought.

 “So, when will Digimon Land be ready?
 Where are you going to build it?”